 Military Drivers: How Premium Ranges Differ by Driver Age and Vehicle

 Compare Average Premiums Available to New Mexico Military Personnel

 When you're looking for the best auto insurance, it pays to do some comparison shopping.
 Check out the average annual rates you can get in New Mexico.

 Seniors in New Mexico

 If you are 55 or older and successfully complete a driver safety course, New Mexico law requires that your insurance company give you a three-year discount on your premium.
 The course must be approved by the state, and you can find out which ones are by calling the Traffic Safety Bureau at 1-800-541-7952.

 Once you hit age 75 you will need to renew your driver's license every year, but you won't have to pay the renewal fee.

 Undocumented Workers in New Mexico

 Since 2003, New Mexico has allowed residents to get a driver's license using a tax identification number instead of a social security number, regardless of immigration status.

 This has made it possible for thousands more drivers to get a license and car insurance.
-The state’s lawmakers are now debating changing to a two-tier driver’s license system: an official federally-sanctioned driver’s license for legal residents and a driver’s permit (that could not be used as official identification outside the state) for everyone else.
+The state has also set up a two-tier driver's license system with an official federally-sanctioned driver's license for legal residents and a driver's permit (that can not be used as official identification outside the state) for everyone else.